 Public swimming pools are inspected yearly under the Minneapolis Code of Ordinances, Chapter 231: Public Swimming Pool Code.

-For further information about public pools, please visit the Minnesota Department of Health website.
+Find more information about public pools, on the Minnesota Department of Health website.